 All employees, including Chief Officers, are able to claim for mileage and expenses occurred for business reasons only.
 A review of car mileage payments was carried out in 2012/13 and a decision made by Cabinet in July 2013 to implement the HMRC rates for mileage claims.
-Essential user allowance will no longer be paid.
+These revised payments have been applied to all employees claiming mileage since March 2014.
+Essential user allowance is no longer paid.
 Expenses are paid in accordance with the Council's Subsistence Policy.